-The two unopened buds of Sarcostemma viminale in picture give an idea of the floral development sequence.
+The two unopened buds of Cynanchum viminale in picture give an idea of the floral development sequence.
 An umbel of caustic creeper flowers such as this may be recognised by people of China, India and many islands of the Indian and Pacific Ocean.
-Growing in a natural distribution halfway around the earth, people have learnt to be careful about the caustic milky latex of S. viminale that appears when the stem is damaged.
+Growing in a natural distribution halfway around the earth, people have learnt to be careful about the caustic milky latex of C. viminale that appears when the stem is damaged.

 Still, they have also devised a wide variety of medicinal uses for plant parts, including treatment for smallpox, open wounds, skin parasites and stomach disorders.
 Nursing mothers sometimes use the plant to stimulate milk flow.
 The stems in some form are also sometimes eaten.
 Human ingenuity often finds ways of accessing benefit from sources close to danger.